- DWM.exe stands for Desktop Window Manager and is a core process that is tightly connected to the explorer process.

 - Press Ctrl + Shift + Esc to start Task Manager.

-- When Task Manager starts go to the Details tab.
+- When Task Manager starts to go to the Details tab.

 - Now go to File > Run a new task.